idnow/de.idnow.ios/README.md

 Migration Guide:
 - Please execute >pod install< to get rid of the now not needed OpenTok dependency
-- Make sure to reference the following frameworks in your host application: Accelerate, AudioToolBox, AVFoundation, CoreMedia, GLKit, OpenGLES, SystemConfiguration and WebKit
+- Make sure to reference the following frameworks in your host application:
-- For everyone who uses opensll in some kind please note that the IDnow SDK does not provide the openssl implementation anymore.
-Since this was part of OpenTok the implementation is now NOT included anymore and needs to be added by any host application using openssl features.
+  Accelerate, AudioToolBox, AVFoundation, CoreMedia, GLKit, OpenGLES and WebKit

 ### 2.11.0